 This simple question is unfortunately not straightforward to answer.
 Indeed all companies are different and find themselves in unique situations – though some general principles seem to be applicable to all, as we outlined back in May.
 Such situations can be crisis-related (e.g. PostNord and DSB), being part of a specific industry (like Nordea and the GAFA companies), or being of local origin (as with Danfoss, Grundfos, and LEGO).

 At the same time, there are often exceptions.
 So what exactly do companies who succeed in gaining trust and affection have in common?
 This is the question we try to address in this 2017 second quarter review of Denmark’s Top 100 companies.

 Denmark’s Most Trusted & Liked Companies

 The top 10 of the ranking looks very similar to Q1, with LEGO still leading the pack and “permanent members” such as Danfoss, Grundfos and Oticon positioned not far behind.
-The biggest winner of the 2nd quarter is without doubt the Norwegian food retailer Rema 1000 that has made a remarkable jump to become Denmark’s second most trusted and liked company.
+The biggest winner of the 2nd quarter is, without doubt, the Norwegian food retailer Rema 1000 which has made a remarkable jump to become Denmark’s second most trusted and liked company.

 Rema 1000 (+3,2 points; +6 positions; ranked 2nd)